Andy in late 2007

 Pure Mathematics Special Credit

 For the first half of 1969, I worked as a bus conductor for the Hants and Dorset Omnibus Company.
-I also bought an old car, a Renault Dauphine, and learned to drive.

 In early 1971, I met a fellow student called Judy.
 We went on to spend the next four years together.
 They were very good years.
 Judy studied PPE too, with an emphasis on politics.